agreene90/Algo_Note_Books/README.md

 - **Description**: Implementation and visualization of the K-Means clustering algorithm.
 Includes generation of synthetic data with distinct clusters.
 - **Key Concepts**: K-Means Clustering, Unsupervised Learning, Data Visualization.

+### 5. GP_learning_1.ipynb
+- **Description**: Showcases the implementation of a genetic algorithm for optimization and its visualization over generations.
+It includes the evolution of a population towards maximizing a fitness function.
+- **Key Concepts**: Genetic Algorithms, Evolutionary Computation, Optimization, Data Visualization.

 ## Getting Started 🚀

 ### Prerequisites